kwasett/skifree/README.md

 * Deduct 50 for a crush with any obstacle
 * Deduct 100 for a Rhino Crush

+Known Bugs
+* The Rhino its almost inevitable to get pass him as it follows using the skier location

 ----------------
 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If